EmilyErickson/inventory-application/README.md

 # Live Page

-You can find the live page on Railway - https://inventory-application-production-298a.up.railway.app/
+You can find the live page on Glitch - <https://knowing-material-akubra.glitch.me/inventory>